Maryland Labor Laws Guide

 Maryland overtime laws

-According to the FLSA, any work time over 40 hours per week is considered overtime.
+The FLSA regulates overtime in Maryland — according to the FLSA, any work time over 40 hours per week is considered overtime.

-Under this rule, employers must pay their employees 1.5 times their regular wage for overtime work hours, which equals to $18.75 per hour.
+Under this rule, employers must pay their employees 1.5 times their regular wage for overtime work hours, which equals $18.75 per hour.

 In Maryland, only employees who work more than 40 hours per week are qualified for overtime pay.